NCCCSCI/cmce/README.md

 ## Deltas

-The estimator includes a local delta check.
-The expectation is that most people will run this tool from the same machine and that it will be used for a single school/bookstore.
+The estimator includes a local store delta check.

 Each time the cost of materials is estimated, the costs are stored locally.
-The next time the tool runs, it will add the text _changed_ to any class that has a different cost of materials.
+The next time the tool runs, it will add the text _changed_ to any class that has been added or has a different cost of materials.

+If a class has been removed from the HEOA file, it's absence will not be noted.

 ## Instructions For Use